snotskie/ttrpg/site/src/playing.md

 These sorts of Endeavors are run like any other Endeavor, or added into any other Endeavor, with the following additions:

 - **Lay of the Land:** At the top of the first round, the DM will provide the lay of the land of the environment the characters are exploring, such as what rooms are available and how they relate.
 As the Endeavor progresses, additional areas may become available, each with their own number line and lay of the land.
 - **Glimmer Buttons:** When the DM gives a lay of the land, a number of "glimmer buttons" are added throughout the number line.
-The first time each round a character reaches one of these points on the number line, that character can attempt to interact with that glimmer button.
-If a character would activate multiple glimmer buttons as part of the same movement, that character instead chooses just one to activate.
+When the moment of a character moves over one of these points on the number line, that character can attempt to interact with that glimmer button.
+If a character would activate multiple glimmer buttons in one round, that character instead chooses just one to activate.
 - **Interacting with Glimmer Buttons:** To interact with a glimmer button and gain the discovery associated with it, a character must succeed a Check.
 The target for this Check is equal to the glimmer button's position on the number line.
 If the character's most recent roll in the Endeavor would have met this target, then the character automatically succeeds this Check.
 This Check is considered an extension to the character's current course of action and does not provide additional movement toward the Endeavor.
 When this Check is succeeded, the glimmer button is removed from the number line.
 It may also be removed when the Check is failed, at DM's discretion.
 - **Types of Glimmer Buttons:** The DM may add multiple types of glimmer buttons to the number line, representing different types of discoveries for the area, such as items, information, social interactions, or further areas to explore.